- 2–5 years

 Mode of Attendance: Distance Learning

-This programme is made up of eight modules.
-You will study four out of five core modules and four elective modules from the lists below.
+You will study six modules: three core modules and three elective modules selected from the lists below.

 - Retail Banking and Household Finance